Application of Lagrange inversion to wall-crossing for Quot schemes on surfaces: Lagrange inversion for Newton--Puiseux generating series

 \section{Lagrange inversion for Newton--Puiseux generating series}

-The primary tool we will rely on is the following slightly less standard Lagrange inversion formula collecting multiple results of Gessel \cite{Gessel}: \begin{theorem}[Gessel {\cite[Thm.
-2.1.1, Thm.
-2.4.1]{Gessel}}, eq.
-(2.2.9) ] Let $R(z)=\sum_{n=0}^{\infty}r_nz^n$ be a power-series not involving $q$, then for the unique solution $H(q)$ satisfying $H(q) = qR\big(H(q)\big)$ and a Laurent series $\phi=\phi(t)$, we have
+The primary tool I will rely on is the following slightly less standard Lagrange inversion formula collecting multiple results of Gessel \cite{Gessel}: \begin{lemma}[Gessel {\cite[Thm.
+2.1.1, eq.
+(2.2.8), (2.2.9)]{Gessel}} ] Let $R(t)=\sum_{n=0}^{\infty}r_nt^n$ be a power series not involving $q$ and satisfying $r_0=1$, then for the unique solution $H(q)$ satisfying $H(q) = qR\big(H(q)\big)$ and a formal Laurent series $\phi=\phi(t)$, I have